ConorWilliams/libfork/README.md

 - __clang__ `libfork` compiles on versions 15.x-17.x however for versions 16.x and below bugs [#63022](https://github.com/llvm/llvm-project/issues/63022) and [#47179](https://github.com/llvm/llvm-project/issues/47179) will cause crashes for optimized builds in multithreaded programs.
 We work around this in these versions by isolating access to `thread_local` storage in non-inlined functions however, this introduces around a 25% performance penalty vs GCC.

-- __msvc__ `libfork` compiles on versions 19.35-19.37 however due to [this bug](https://developercommunity.visualstudio.com/t/Incorrect-code-generation-for-symmetric/1659260?scope=follow) (duplicate [here](https://developercommunity.visualstudio.com/t/Using-symmetric-transfer-and-coroutine_h/10251975?scope=follow&q=symmetric)) it will always seg-fault due to an erroneous double delete for optimized builds.
+- __msvc__ `libfork` compiles on versions 19.35-19.37 however due to [this bug](https://developercommunity.visualstudio.com/t/Incorrect-code-generation-for-symmetric/1659260?scope=follow) (duplicate [here](https://developercommunity.visualstudio.com/t/Using-symmetric-transfer-and-coroutine_h/10251975?scope=follow&q=symmetric)) it will always seg-fault due to an erroneous double delete.

 ## Contributing